pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/applicability.rst

 or consumer-repository bindings are updated.
 Applicability data is regenerated for all unit profiles associated with given consumers and for all content types that define applicability.
-Generated applicability data can be queried using `Query Content Applicability` API described below.
+Generated applicability data can be queried using the `Query Content Applicability` API described below.

 The API will return a :ref:`Call Report`.
-User can check whether the applicability generation is completed using task id in the :ref:`Call Report`.
+Users can check whether the applicability generation is completed using task id in the :ref:`Call Report`.
 You can run a single applicability generation task at a time.
 If an applicability generation task is running, any new applicability generation tasks requested are queued